apptainer/apptainer/examples/README.md

 # Examples

-The example bootstrap definition files, each called `Singularity`, are located in their respectively named folders in this directory.
+The example bootstrap definition files, each called `Apptainer`, are located in their respectively named folders in this directory.
 These files can be used to create new container images on a variety of Linux distributions or become the basis for customization to build reproducible containers for a specific purpose.